Astros vs. Red Sox Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has recorded 123 hits with 19 doubles, three triples, 20 home runs and 71 walks.
+- Alex Bregman has collected 124 hits with 19 doubles, three triples, 20 home runs and 72 walks.
 He has driven in 82 runs with four stolen bases.

-- Bregman brings a three-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .421 with three doubles, a triple, two home runs, three walks and six RBI.
+- Bregman takes a four-game streak with at least one hit into this contest.
+In his last five games he is hitting .389 with two doubles, a triple, a home run, four walks and three RBI.

 Bregman Recent Games